 Dr. Margeta earned her MD and PhD from Stanford University, and attended Duke University for her ophthalmology residency and glaucoma fellowship.
 During residency, she received the prestigious Robert Machemer Resident Research Award for her project "CSF protein levels in children with idiopathic intracranial hypertension (IIH)," as well as the Duke Ocular Innovation Award for creating a novel approach for adjusting glaucoma drainage device surgery in children with glaucoma.

 As a K12 Scholar in the Harvard Vision Clinical Scientist Development Program, which is funded by the National Institutes of Health/National Eye Institute, Dr. Margeta is interested in developing novel neuroprotective strategies in glaucoma, a chronic degenerative disease that damages the eye's optic nerve and can lead to progressive loss of vision.
-In particular, she is studying the role of macrophages and microglia during glaucomatous optic nerve damage.
-These immune cells are known to play both M1 (pro-inflammatory) and M2 (anti-inflammatory, reparative) roles in a variety of tissues depending on their activation state.
-Therefore, maintaining these cells in the M2, neuroprotective form has the potential to lead to the development of new therapies, which may repair damaged tissue and/or prevent vision loss in patients with glaucoma.
+In particular, she is studying the role of retinal neuroinflammation during glaucomatous optic nerve damage, with a special focus on microglia, the resident immune cells of the retina and the brain.
+Her research has shown that in mouse models of glaucoma, microglia take on a neurodegeneration-associated molecular phenotype, which can worsen glaucoma damage.
+By modulating microglial signaling in glaucoma, she hopes to ultimately develop novel neuroprotective treatments for this common blinding disease.

 Moderate, advanced and complex glaucoma